TrellixVulnTeam/swahilipython_SCMU/Doc/faq/general.rst

    >>> L
    [1]

-With the interpreter, documentation is never far from the student as they are programming.
+With the interpreter, documentation is never far kutoka the student as they are programming.

 There are also good IDEs for Python.
 IDLE is a cross-platform IDE for Python